 Reaching the point where Trello begins to feel like it’s coming up short is a mark of progress.
 It means your projects are growing, and your toolkit needs to grow along with it!

-Of course, Kanban is a wonderful tool for task management.
-A good project management platform will incorporate a Kanban board in its suite of task management tools.
+Of course, Kanban is a wonderful tool for task management, and any good project management platform will incorporate a Kanban board in its suite of task management tools.
 Proggio gives you the visual timeline you need, a Kanban board as part of the task management suite of tools, and an extended toolkit including plan vs. actual, budget tracking, workload balancing, and more.